Ghee Day has arrived (Snehana)

 Please see my next installment (coming shortly) for the story of my Panchakarma experience.
 This was far worse than the ghee!

-For the two previous posts click below:
+For the two of the previous posts click below:

 Further information about the wonderful benefits of drinking ghee